Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/custom-images.md

 ![](../../../assets/images/images/3.png?classes=border,shadow)

 ### Delete Custom Image
-To delete an image use the next command:
+To delete an image, use the next command:
 `openstack image delete <IMAGE-ID>`

 If the image, that you want to delete is protected, the first step for deleting is to unprotect it, for this use the next command: